 Life and work

-Jean-Michel Chesné (1959) lives in Paris.
-He studied agriculture, but preferred being artistically active in making music, painting, sculpturing and writing about art brut/outsider art.
-He contributed articles to magazines like Raw Vision, Gazogène and Zon´art.
+Born in 1959 Jean-Michel Chesné studied agriculture, but preferred to be active in music, painting and writing about art brut/outsider art, contributing articles to magazines like Raw Vision, Gazogène and Zon´art.

 * Jean-Michel Chesné in 2011 has written about his grotto in his weblog (in french)

-* On Picasa webalbums he has published a series of pictures of the garden and the grotto (can be run as a diashow)
+* On Google photo's (formerly Picasa) a series of pictures of the garden and the grotto

 first published nov 2008, revised july 2010, july 2011, april 2012, oct nov 2015, sept 2016, jan 2017

 can be visisted on special occasions and by appointment